 - The optimal health and well-being of the patient should be the principal goal of patient transfer.

 - Emergency physicians, physician assistants (PAs) and nurse practitioners (NPs), and facility personnel should abide by applicable laws regarding patient transfer.
 All patients should be provided a medical screening examination (MSE) and stabilizing treatment within the capacity of the facility before transfer.
 If a competent patient requests transfer before the completion of the MSE and stabilizing treatment, these services should be offered to the patient and informed refusal documented.

 - The transferring facility is responsible for informing the patient or responsible party of the risks and the benefits of transfer and document these.
 Before transfer, patient consent should be obtained and documented whenever possible.

-- The medical facility's policies and procedures and/or medical staff bylaws should identify the individuals responsible for and qualified to perform MSEs.
+- The medical facility’s policies and procedures and/or medical staff bylaws should identify the individuals responsible for and qualified to perform MSEs.
 The policies and procedures or bylaws must define who is responsible for accepting and transferring patients on behalf of the hospital.
-The examining physician at the transferring hospital will use his or her best judgment regarding the condition of the patient when determining the timing of transfer, mode of transportation, level of care provided during transfer, and the destination of the patient.
+The examining physician at the transferring hospital should use his or her best judgment regarding the condition of the patient when determining the timing of transfer, mode of transportation, level of care provided during transfer, and the destination of the patient.

 - Payment for transport should not be retrospectively denied by insurance companies.

 - Agreement to accept the patient in transfer should be obtained from a physician or responsible individual at the receiving hospital in advance of transfer.
 When a patient requires a higher level of care other than that provided or available at the transferring facility, a receiving facility with the capability and capacity to provide a higher level of care may not refuse any request for transfer.

 - All pertinent records and copies of imaging studies should accompany the patient to the receiving facility or be electronically transferred as soon as is practical.